hessu/aprsc/doc/CONTRIBUTING.md

 --------------------------------------------------------

-* igating and other radio interfaces: These are igate functions, and should be implemented in igate software (aprsg, aprx, there are a lot of those - pick one and implement it there).
+* igating and other radio interfaces: These are igate functions, and should be implemented in igate software (aprx, aprs4r, there are a lot of those - pick one and implement it there).
 * beacon generation: Most if not all igate software can already beacon objects.
 No need to reimplement the functionality here.